Natural remedies for diarrhea treatment can often be quite effective and without the side effects of over the counter diarrhea remedies.

 - Diarrhea can also be a side effect of different medications, especially anti-biotics.

-Continue reading to see what natural cures have worked for our readers over the years.
+Continue reading to see what natural remedies have worked for our readers over the years.
 Do you have a special home remedy for diarrhea?
 Let us know about your remedy!